35. Application exercise: version 15

 return response, status_code

-# This will be followed by a redirect
+# this will be followed by a redirection

 redirected = False